hmrc/bank-account-verification-acceptance-tests/README.md

 Bank Account Verification Acceptance Tests
 ================================

-Browser based acceptance uk.gov.hmrc.integration.tests for address lookup user.
+Browser based acceptance tests for the Bank AccountVerification service.

 ## Running the tests

 Prior to executing the tests ensure you have:
- - Docker - Required for the services, and useful if you want to run a browser (Chrome or Firefox) inside a container
+ - Appropriate webdriver binaries installed to run tests against locally installed Browser (If you don't have these you can use docker versions)
- - Appropriate [drivers installed](#installing-local-driver-binaries) - to run tests against locally installed Browser
+ - MongoDB installed and running (If you don't have this you can use a docker version)
  - Installed/configured [service manager](https://github.com/hmrc/service-manager).

-You will need a mongodb instance running locally for the services to connect to.
-If you do not have mongodb installed locally you can run it in docker
+If you don't have mongodb installed locally you can run it in docker using the following command

     docker run -d --rm --name mongodb -p 27017-27019:27017-27019 mongo:4